About the course

 This one-year taught graduate course offers graduate education in philosophy of physics of the highest possible quality, and aims to provide a foundation on which you can go on to pursue doctoral work in the area.
 It is likely to be of particular interest for candidates whose background is in physics rather than in philosophy and it presumes an undergraduate-level physics education.

 This course consists of core courses in the philosophy of physics and philosophy of science and one elective subject.
 You are examined on the basis of four essays.
-Tuition is offered in the form of one-to-one supervisions, lectures and classes.
+Tuition is offered in the form of supervisions, lectures and classes.

 Please note that this course is not a research degree.